danielcdias/home-server/README.md

 ### Webmin Setup

-Webmin is configured through the install script to work with the nginx reverse proxy.
-The script modifies Webmin's configuration to allow secure access through the reverse proxy.
+If selected during installation, Webmin is automatically configured to work behind the nginx reverse proxy.
+The script modifies Webmin's configuration to enable secure access through the proxy.

 ### SSL Certificates